Aftercare (album)

-Aftercare is the second studio album from American singer Nessa Barrett.
+Aftercare (stylized in all uppercase) is the second studio album from American singer-songwriter Nessa Barrett.
 The album was released on November 15, 2024, by Warner Records.
 A deluxe edition featuring 6 bonus tracks was released on February 7, 2025.
+Barrett stated that Aftercare was inspired by exploring "love, sex and the aftermath" and was intended to empower listeners to feel "confident and comfortable with themselves and sex."